Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Features.md

 ### Tree

 Trees are complex features with trunk placers, foliage placers, and decorators.
-The trunk and foliage providers define which blocks to use, while placers control the shape.
+The trunk and foliage providers define which blocks to use, while placers control the shape. `belowTrunkProvider` is mandatory and takes a `ruleBasedStateProvider`; it defaults to an empty one, which places nothing under the trunk.

 ```kotlin
 configuredFeatures {